quarriedstone/Remote_CMD/README.md

 1. Build solution.
 Use CMD.exe for either server, service or cleint
 2. Launch server by sending --server command to CMD.exe
 3. If you want to install service, in binPath send --service
-4. Launch client by sending --client localhost
+4. Launch client by sending --client "server_ip"

 ### TODO
 1. Add multiple client support to server